AdvancedModularManikin/specification/operational_data_model.md

 The data type for the `location` field consists of the numeric FMAID and canonical name, as described by FMA.

 #### `agent_type`
-The category of entity that caused the event.
+The category of entity that caused the Event.
-The value shall be one of the following: `LEARNER`, `INSTRUCTOR`, `SCENARIO`, `PHYSIOLOGY`
+The value shall be one of the following: `LEARNER`, `INSTRUCTOR`, `SCENARIO`, or `PHYSIOLOGY`.

 The `LEARNER` and `INSTRUCTOR` types indicate the event was caused by a user action.
 If an Instructor is triggering an event on behalf of the Learner (e.g. administering a drug via a tablet interface),